Wednesday, March 17, 2010

 Image of discovery.
 Note that the asteroid is on the edge of the field

-This minor planet, belonging to the "Apollo" class, is also flagged as a "Potentially Hazardous Asteroid", an object that, because of its orbital parameters, might represent a possible threat of impact for planet Earth (http://neo.jpl.nasa.gov/neo/pha.html).
+This minor planet, belonging to the Apollo class, is also flagged as a "Potentially Hazardous Asteroid (PHA)", an object that, because of its orbital parameters, might represent a possible threat of impact for planet Earth (http://neo.jpl.nasa.gov/neo/pha.html).

-It has beeen discovered by the Spanish amateur astronomer Josep M. Bosch from Santa Maria de Montmagastrell (MPC B74) on 2009, Sept.
-16.2, ay magnitude about 17.
+It has beeen discovered by the astronomer Josep M. Bosch from Santa Maria de Montmagastrell (MPC B74) on 2009, Sept.
+16.2, at magnitude about 17.
 At that time it was posted on the NEOCP webpage of the Minor Planet Center as "jmbo11"; after a couple of days it was withdrawn, because it was not confirmed by any further observations.

 On 2009, Sept.
 22, the LINEAR sky survey picked-up a fast moving object, that was posted in the NEO-Cp as "BQ24981".
 After some follow-up observations from various sites, on 2009 Sept.
 23 the MPC published M.P.E.C.
 2009-S72 (http://tinyurl.com/yer5xmr), informing that the two objects mentioned before were actually the same celestial body.